nois3lab/wp_semantic_engine/README.md

 Wordpress Semantic Engine
 ===============

-Wordpress Semantic Engine is a core theme (without any UI) that aims to give some help to theme developers and web master who care about semantic and web 3.0 but don't have enough coding skills.
+Wordpress Semantic Engine is a plugin that aims to give some help to theme developers and web master who care about semantic and web 3.0 but don't have enough coding skills.

 Beyond that, is quite a powerful tool for creating and managing custom post types and custom fields through a user interface